Skip to content

 Rules And Procedures:

-International chargebacks are governed by a variety of consumer protection laws and regulations which can differ significantly between the countries.
 This is the reason the chargeback process is longer and more complex in comparison to domestic chargeback.
 This can complicate matters and delay the chargeback process, as it would require somebody to work in legal systems and legal systems to get into the legal systems and legal regulations.

 Time frames: